abnazhor/harbour/README.md

     }
 ```

-Most of those properties are just for additional information, as long as you have a valid URL you can leave the rest as empty fields.
-However, when it comes to maintenance having those three additional fields improves a lot when upgrading.
+Most of these properties are optional and serve primarily as additional information.
+As long as you provide a valid URL, the other fields can be left empty.
+However, including the three additional fields significantly improves the maintenance experience during upgrades.

-In case of not requiring any mods, just leave an empty array and you are good to go.
+If no mods are needed, simply use an empty array—that’s all you need.